github-pfeifer-syscon-de/genericImg/README.md

 meson uninstall
 </pre>

+### Troubleshooting

+Since changing the environment comes with some implications here some tips:

+if you find yourself stuck when updating:
+- remove and recreate the build directory
+   (this is mostly my fault as iterating of some alterations and old pieces may be getting into the way).
+- remove and clone the project directory, this helps to improve the insight as old files may be confusing.
+- update the dependcies major changes are covered by version changes, but minor corrections may not.

 ### Install handling

 The following may apply if you are not expecting to install this once.
 The above method depends on using install and uninstall symmetrically.
 To make this clearer say you misspell `-Dprefix=/use` (that's my favorite) and `make install` will do whatever it was told and create `/use`.
 You realize your mistake and correct the `/use` to `/usr` and install into to correct location.
 If you are attentive you may do a `meson uninstall` for the incorrect location, if not the wrong files will sit there forever.